Luan1Schons/Fast-Micro-Framework/README.md

 # LSFramework
-A complete framework for small and medium applications I am currently testing the framework, do not recommend for use in production.
+A complete and beatiful framework for small and medium applications

 ### Technologies